 The preparation of the Association's financial statements, in accordance with Canadian accounting standards for not-for-profit organizations, requires management to make estimates and assumptions which affect the reported amounts of assets and liabilities, the disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses for the year.
-Significant items subject to such estimates and assumptions include the valuation of accounts receivable.
+Significant items subject to such estimates and assumptions include the valuation of accounts receivable and the expected useful life of capital assets.
 Due to the inherent uncertainty involved with making such estimates, actual results could differ from those reported.
 These estimates are reviewed periodically and adjustments are made to income as appropriate in the year they become known.